Isle of Wight, Hampshire

 After 1834

 In 1865 it was discovered that there were serious problems with the Incorporation's legal constitution.
 The Isle of Wight Guardians Act in 1776 (16 Geo.
-3. c.53) had allowed he Incorporation's Directors and Guardians to raise money for poor relief, so long as the sums did not exceed the average amount raised for this purpose per annum between Easter 1765 and Easter 1770.
+3. c.53) had allowed the Incorporation's Directors and Guardians to raise money for poor relief, so long as the sums did not exceed the average amount raised for this purpose per annum between Easter 1765 and Easter 1770.
 A later Act (16 Geo.3 c.43) did permit larger sums to be raised, but only if the average price of wheat at London's Mark Lane corn market rose above the what had been the average price there from 1765 to 1770.
 The first problem was that no market records for the period survived, the relevant returns having been destroyed by fire.
 Second, comparable records from Windsor market indicated that the price of wheat in 1865 was lower than what it had been in 1765-70.
-Since the island's poor law expenditure in 1865 was more than doubled that in 1770, it seemed almost certain the the Incorporation's legal powers were being abused.
+Since the island's poor law expenditure in 1865 was more than doubled that in 1770, it seemed almost certain that the Incorporation's legal powers were being abused.
 The Local Government Board happily took advantage of this situation advised the Incorporation to reconstitute itself as a Poor law Union which it did on 14th September 1865.
 The new union was administered by a 54-strong Board of Guardians representing the union's 3 constituent parishes.
 Subsequent additions to the union were: Ashey, Cowes, East Cowes, Sandown, East Shanklin, and Totland (all from 1894), and Bambridge (from 1896).

 A chapel was attached at the north of the main workhouse building.